noir-lang/noir/yarn-project/noir-contracts/README.md

 This package contains the source code and the Aztec ABIs for the example contracts used in tests.

+## Disclaimer

+Please note that any example contract set out herein is provided solely for informational purposes only and does not constitute any inducement to use or deploy.
+Any implementation of any such contract with an interface or any other infrastructure should be used in accordance with applicable laws and regulations.

 ## Setup

 ### Installing Noir